x1angli/pyDDNS/README.md

 * Upstream
 * Downstream

-`Server` provide Restful API to get client IP, get silo list and maintain each silo
+`Server` provides Restful API to get client IP, get silo list and maintain each silo

-`Client/Upstream` can check public IP of local host, then update dns recoder of silo specified in `Client/config.yml`
+`client/upstream` can check public IP of local host, then update dns recoder of silo specified in `client/config.yml`

-`Client/Downstream` can get dns recoder of silo specified in `Client/config.yml`, then modify local `host file` to change DNS rules.
+`client/downstream` can get dns recoder of silo specified in `client/config.yml`, then modify local host file to change DNS rules.

 ## How does it work
 ### On the upstream machine
-On the upstream machine, there is a file named `Client/config.yml` to store Server and DNS details. `Client/Upstream` can checks current public IP, and sends `Get /silos/silo_id` request to check if the ip address of dns records has changed.
-If the ip address of dns records has changed, it will send `PUT /silos/silo_id` request to update dns recoder of silo specified in `Client/config.yml`.
+There is a file named `client/config.yml` to store Server and DNS details. `client/upstream` can checks current public IP, and sends `Get /silos/silo_id` request to check if the ip address of dns records has changed.
+If the ip address of dns records has changed, it will send `PUT /silos/silo_id` request to update dns recoder of silo specified in `client/config.yml`.
+The setting file `client/config.yml` provides a entry named `getIpFrom`.
+Set to `Socket`, if your upstream machine has an independent public IP.
+Otherwise, setting to `ServerApi` may work in your situation.

 ### On the downstream machine
-On the downstream machine, `Client/Downstream` sends `Get /silos/silo_id` request to get dns recoder of silo specified in `Client/config.yml` mentioned above, and modify local host file to change DNS rules.
+`client/downstream` sends `Get /silos/silo_id` request to get dns recoder of silo specified in `client/config.yml` mentioned above, and modify local host file to change DNS rules.

 ### On the server
-On the server, `Server` provide Restful API to get client IP, get silo list and maintain each silo.
-And there is also a file named `Client/config.yml` to store DB settings like `username`, you can modify settings in the file for your actual situation.
+`server` provide Restful API to get client IP, get silo list and maintain each silo.
+And there is also a file named `client/config.yml` to store DB settings like `username`, you can modify settings in the file for your actual situation.

-`Server` uses web framework flask to build RESTful API.
+`server` uses web framework Flask to build RESTful API.
 For more details, please read the "RESTful API Specification" section.

 ## Installation
 1. Make sure Python is properly installed on all platforms (i.e. Server, Upstream, Downstream)